 PDF download Download Article

-1. The trend is based on a meme of a penguin wandering away from its colony.
-While the other penguins are heading to the sea or their nests, this penguin dashes away towards the wilderness.
+1. While the other penguins are heading to the sea or their nests, this penguin dashes away towards the wilderness.
 The clip, which was first posted to TikTok by @natur_gamler in January 2026, is often called “Nihilist Penguin,” “Lonely Penguin,” or “Penguin walking toward mountain.”
 It’s typically used to encourage viewers to forge their own path in life—or to “Be The Penguin,” as it were.

 • The penguin was heading towards certain death, which adds a layer of controversy to the trend.
 Its usage for political purposes deepened its controversial association.